Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

         Splinter node.

-      To verify the node's public key and proposal permission, the admin service checks the key registry and key permissions manager.
+      To verify the node's public key and proposal permission, the admin service checks the Splinter registry and key permissions manager.

-      * The key registry provides a way to look up details about a public key used to sign a circuit proposal: the requester node ID (the "home node" of the requester and location of that user's public key) and arbitrary metadata (represented as key/value string pairs).
+      * The Splinter registry provides a way to look up details about a node, including registered public keys.
+The registry will be used to verify the public key used to sign a circuit proposal: the requester node ID, (which should be associated with the "home node" in order for the request to be valid).

       * The key permissions manager checks that a public key is authorized in a specific role.
 In the case of "create circuit" requests, the signing public key must be authorized for the "proposal" role.

-2. If the request is valid, the Acme admin service creates a `​CircuitProposal​` and stores it in the `​AdminServiceShared.pending_changes​` field.
-The protobuf is represented in YAML format.
+2. If the request is valid, the Acme admin service creates a `CircuitProposalContext` and stores it in the ​ `AdminServiceShared.pending_changes` field.
+The `CircuitProposalContext` includes the the proposed circuit, represented in a `CircuitProposal` struct, also the `CircuitManagementPayload` action and the signer's public key.
+The protobuf for the `CircuitProposal` is represented in YAML format.

     ``` yaml
     CircuitProposal:
       proposal_type: CREATE
-      circuit_id: gameroom::acme-node-000::bubba-node-000::<UUIDv4>:
+      circuit_id: 01234-ABCDE
       circuit_hash: <hash of circuit>
       circuit_proposal:
         circuit:
-          gameroom::acme-node-000::bubba-node-000::<UUIDv4>:
+          01234-ABCDE:
             auth: trust
             members:
               acme-node-000:
                 endpoints:
-                  - tls://splinterd-node-acme:8044
+                  - tcps://splinterd-node-acme:8044
               bubba-node-000:
                 endpoints:
-                  - tls://splinterd-node-bubba:8044
+                  - tcps://splinterd-node-bubba:8044
             roster:
-              gameroom_acme-node-000:
+              gr00:
                 service_type: scabbard
                 allowed_nodes:
                   - acme-node-000
                 arguments:
                   - peer_services:
-                      - gameroom_bubba-node-000
+                      - gr01
                     admin_keys:
                       - <acme gameroomd public key>
-              gameroom_bubba-node-000:
+              gr01:
                 service_type: scabbard
                 allowed_nodes:
                   - acme-node-000
                 arguments:
                   - peer_services:
-                      - gameroom_acme-node-000
+                      - gr00
                     admin_keys:
                       - <acme gameroomd public key>
             persistence: any
             durability: none
             routes: require_direct
       votes: []
       requester: <public key of requester>
       requester_node_id: acme-node-000
     ```

 3. The Acme admin service creates a consensus proposal (a `​Proposal​` struct)